mirage/mirage-www/tmpl/blog/introducing-asn1.md

 constructs, (recursive) name-binding and a module system.
 Our target language is a language with a perfectly good module system and it can certainly express combining constructs.
 It includes an abstraction mechanism arguably far simpler and easier to use than those of ASN, namely, functions.
-And the OCaml compiler can already parse OCaml sources.
+And the OCaml compilers can already parse OCaml sources.
 So why not just reuse this machinery?

 The idea is familiar.
 Creating embedded languages for highly declarative